 - Pitch trends: Are there new trends in the area or is the community undergoing a revitalization?
 Pitch a local business editor an article or segment about the revival.
 Ask other local businesses to participate and provide sources to interview.

-- Give back: The media loves feel good stories.
+- Give back: The media loves feel-good stories.
 Raise funds for a local non-profit.
 At the event, take photos of the actual donation and invite the media to cover the event.

 - Show me the money: Speaking of money, has your company saved by converting to energy-efficient light bulbs or using a technique that is environmentally friendly?
-The money or environmental editor of the might be interested in an article or segment.
+The money or environmental editor might be interested in an article or segment.

 - Cook it up: At holiday time, pitch recipes, ideas and cooking tips or tricks.
 For example, if you own a small coffee shop, pair the best foods and wine or share ideas on specialized coffees that you can give.

 - Look around: What are other local businesses doing?
 For example, The Cecil in Harlem recently had an event with Esquire Magazine where they hosted a large party with top editors, who were able to taste their food and get to know and understand the restaurant’s concept.
 It was followed by a brunch with a DJ.
 Guests took photos and posted them to Instagram with specific hashtags.

 - Pitch an employee: Maybe an employee has achieved something spectacular, so pitch them to the features section for a profile.
 You could also pitch them for relevant award nominations and submissions.

 Here are ideas on how to get your business in regional broadcast media:

 - Visualize the story.
 Pitching Westchester broadcast media is very different than pitching traditional Westchester print media.
 What will make your story stand out are your visuals.
 Think about how you can visually bring the story to life for television.
 Go out of your way to make your story aesthetically appealing to a producer.
 You can even add some props, such as a stunning table display, if you think it will add to the story.